Practical Matters

 So you’ve determined your treatment plan with your health care team, but how does that fit with your other responsibilities like coursework and exams?
 Treatment can take a physical and mental toll on you.
 You may find a decreased ability to concentrate during treatment, feelings of sadness or fatigue, and pain or nausea during treatment cycles.
 This will likely impact your performance in school.
 Schedule a time to meet with an advisor or trusted instructor to talk about your overall goals in school and your goals during treatment.
 Work with him/her to devise a plan where you can meet these goals and still make your cancer treatment a priority.
 Keep in mind this may mean taking some time off or reducing your course load.

-View a list of organizations that can help with a wide range of programs and services.
+View a list of organizations that can help patients and families deal with cancer.

 Resources